apache/druid/docs/development/extensions-contrib/prometheus.md

 Emitter is enabled by setting `druid.emitter=prometheus` [configs](https://druid.apache.org/docs/latest/configuration/index.html#enabling-metrics) or include `prometheus` in the composing emitter list.

-Note that if you're colocating druid processes on the same host(such as broker/router, historical/middlemanager, coordinator/overlord), then the druid.emitter.prometheus.port would need to be separately specified in each of the runtime properties configuration for each host and be different between collocated processes.
-Additionally peons should emit metrics via push gateway.
+In certain instances, Druid processes may be colocated on the same host.
+For example, the Broker and Router may share the same server.
+Other colocated processes include the Historical and MiddleManager or the Coordinator and Overlord.
+When you have colocated processes, specify `druid.emitter.prometheus.port` separately for each process on each host.
+For example, even if the Broker and Router share the same host, the Broker runtime properties and the Router runtime properties each need to list `druid.emitter.prometheus.port`, and the port value for both must be different.
+While peon tasks are typically colocated with MiddleManagers and often Historicals, peons should use `pushgateway` for `druid.emitter.prometheus.strategy` and should not start an HTTP server to push metrics.

 ## Configuration